 - All must be determined eligible for services through a county developmental disabilities program (CDDP) to be placed in your home;

-- All have a County DD Case Manager or Support Services Brokerage Agent and an Individual Support Plan (ISP) Team.
+- All have a County DD Service Coordinator or Support Services Brokerage Agent and an Individual Support Plan (ISP) Team.

 What kinds of situations are adults with I/DD living in BEFORE they are referred to DD Licensed Adult Care Homes?

 - Their own homes with in-home supports that no longer meet their needs or preferences;

 - Homes they share with parents or other family members, where the living arrangement no longer is safe or feasible, OR the adult simply chooses to make a change;

 - Another adult foster care home or DD group home, from which a change is needed or wanted;